tkellen/json-api/format/index.md

 ## Introduction <a href="#introduction" id="introduction" class="headerlink"></a>

-JSON API is a specification for how a client should request that resources be fetched or modified, and how a server should respond to those requests.
+JSON API is a specification describing how a client should make requests to retrieve or modify information, and how a server should respond to those requests.

 JSON API is designed to minimize both the number of requests and the amount of data transmitted between clients and servers.
 This efficiency is achieved without compromising readability, flexibility, or discoverability.

 JSON API requires use of the JSON API media type